ietf-wg-dnsop/wg-materials/status.md

 ## In WGLC

 * draft-ietf-dnsop-rfc5011-security-considerations
-    - Needs updates and shortened 2nd WGLC
+    - need to confirm changes are good, then 1 week WGLC

-## Current WGLC Order
+## current WGLC Order

 * draft-ietf-dnsop-session-signal
     - a revision from WGLC